How to define customer churn in B2B?

 How high can your customer churn be?
 Customer churn rate by industry.

 Not every customer carries the same weight.
 It is interesting also to estimate the “revenue churn”.
-The revenue churn rate is the amount of revenue lost in the given period divided by the total sales at the beginning.
+The revenue churn rate is the amount of lost revenue in the given period divided by the total sales at the beginning.
 Depending on how your customer base is buying, the revenue churn rate might be higher or lower.

 There are some broad guidelines on how high your customer churn can be.
 First, it cannot be zero.
 If your customer churn is zero, you are not defining it correctly, and you will not be able to reduce it.
 Retake a look at your definition.